kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - The Book of Mormon is quick to mention other historical events that were less notable than the act of assimilating a much larger native civilization upon arrival, let alone converting them to their religion.
 - Lehi prophesied that their promised land would "be kept as yet from the knowledge of other nations; for behold, many nations would overrun the land, that there would be no place for an inheritance" ([2 Nephi 1:8-9](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/1.8-9#8)).
 - Mixing with native people might explain the dark skin acquired by the Lamanites, but the Nephites apparently remained white (see [3 Nephi 2:15](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/2.15#15)), which means they could not have intermarried with indigenous people on the scale required for such population growth.
+- If descendents of Lehi intermixed with indigenous populations, we would see near-Eastern DNA remnants in modern native American DNA.
+Instead, we see 99.6% of native American DNA attributable to Asian populations that crossed the Bering Strait many thousands of years before (TODO source).

 ### archaeology